 Launched around eight years after EuroMillions, Eurojackpot is the second pan-European game that combines entries from players across multiple countries.

-In total, 18 countries participate in the Eurojackpot draw every Friday, with Poland being the most recent country to sign up to the game.
-As there is only one draw per week, jackpots tend to jump up rapidly between rollovers thanks to the number of tickets sold.
+In total, 18 countries participate in the Eurojackpot draw every Tuesday and Friday, with Poland being the most recent country to sign up to the game.
+As there are so many participating countries, jackpots tend to jump up rapidly between rollovers thanks to the number of tickets sold.
 Different participating countries offer various side-games, such as second chance draws and raffles.
 If you’re betting online, though, you are just entering the main base game.

 Just like EuroMillions, your bets are matched to the main game, meaning you choose your numbers as though you were purchasing a ticket, and you can still win those mega jackpots from South Africa.Eurojackpot results